Free Mold Inspections in Houston: What They Cover and What They Cost You

 Book Online (832) 838-9387

-5-star rated · TDLR ACO1245
+Rated 5.0 on Google · TDLR ACO1245

 Suspect mold?
-Get certainty in 48 hours.
+Get certainty in one business day.

 Independent inspection from a TDLR-licensed Houston team.
 Same-day appointments often available.